Das-Kollektiv/tdme2/README-ParticleSystemEditor.md

           - circle particle emitter
           - circle particle emitter with velocity on circle plane
           - sphere particle emitter
+      -  emitters can be transformed by using a gizmo
     - setting up bounding volumes
         - none
         - sphere